Hua Hin, Thailand's Royal Beach Resort

 Hua Hin Destination Info

-The oldest and most traditional Thai resort combines the attractions of a modern holiday destination with the charm and fascination of a still active fishing port.
-And while most other Thai holiday destinations cater mainly to foreign tourists, Hua Hin is a holiday resort for foreigners and Thais.
-Besides it's great 5 mile long beach Hua Hin provides the highest density of world class golf courses anywhere in Thailand while it's yet virtually undiscovered as an international Golf destination.
-Green-fees and other costs are currently among the lowest in the world while course maintenance and services are superb.
+The oldest and most traditional Thai holiday resort combines the attractions of a modern travel destination with the charm and fascination of a still active fishing port.
+And while most other Thai holiday destinations cater mainly to foreign tourists, Hua Hin is a holiday resort for both foreigners and Thais.

 The construction of a railway line from Bangkok ensured its accessibility and popularity with a wider part of the the Thai public.